-The Hematology/Oncology faculty are key members of the educational team at the University of Vermont College of Medicine and Fletcher Allen Health Care.
+The Hematology/Oncology faculty are key members of the educational team at the University of Vermont College of Medicine and the University of Vermont Medical Center.
 Our faculty educate providers at all levels of training.

 Medical Students and Residents